-The problem of behavioral selection has, of course, also been heavily studied in the field of ethology (see e.g. [25] for a review).
+The problem of behavioral selection has, of course, also been heavily studied in the field of ethology (see e.g. [30] for a review).
 The brains of biological organisms have been optimized through millions of years of evolution resulting in behavioral selection systems, manifested in the beliefs and desires of the organism, that maximize the chances of survival.
 Thus, the concepts and ideas introduced in ethology should be carefully considered when proposing methods for behavioral selection in robotics.

 From the point of view of ER, the aim, of course, is to reach beyond the simple (and often purely reactive) robotic brains described above, and thus to generate robotic brains capable of more complex behaviors.
 However, not all such studies have centered on behavioral organization in the sense described above, let alone evolution of behavioral organization.
-Basically, the published studies that focus on the evolution of complex behaviors can be divided into three categories, namely (1) those in which complex behaviors are evolved without explicit behavioral selection, i.e. without the presence of an independently generated behavioral organizer that selects which behavior to activate [29], [38], [60], [87], [128], (2) those in which behaviors are evolved independently and are then used in a complete robotic brain equipped with a behavioral organizer which is not evolved itself [58], and (3) those in which the central issue is the evolution of the behavioral organizer, and where the individual behaviors are generated either through an EA or by other means [64], [122].Here, a short description of each category will be given, with the strongest emphasis placed on the third category (see Subsect.
-3.3.3 below), for which the utility function method [122] will be described in some detail.
+Basically, the published studies that focus on the evolution of complex behaviors can be divided into three categories, namely (1) those in which complex behaviors are evolved without explicit behavioral organizer that selects which behavior to activate [34], [44], [67], [94], [137], (2) those in which behaviors are evolved independently and are then used in a complete robotic brain equipped with a behavioral organizer which is not evolved itself [65], and (3) those in which the central issue is the evolution of the behavioral organizer, and where the individual behaviors are generated either through an EA or by other means [71], [131].Here, a short description of each category will be given, with the strongest emphasis placed on the third category (see Subsect.
+3.3.3 below), for which the utility function method [131] will be described in some detail.